 In February 2011, Ibi Village reached a milestone: it became the first private project in DRC to be registered as a Clean Development Mechanism (CDM) under the United Nations Framework Convention on Climate Change (UNFCCC), allowing the CO2 stored in the planted trees to be traded as carbon credits.

 Unfortunately, despite all efforts, the financial breakeven was not achieved.
 Due to the economic crisis in 2008, the revenues from carbon credits were lower than expected and the sale of manioc could not compensate for this, while the costs (planting, operation and commercialization) were higher in reality.
-Therefore, in 2015, it was decided to no longer work with salaried workers, but with “partner farmers”, with whom the income is shared.
-These farmers cultivate a piece of land on condition that this is done according to the agroforestry method.
-After a year, the crops are harvested and the trees continue to grow until they reach the age where they no longer absorb any extra CO2 (7 years).
-Then they are transformed into charcoal and commercialized on the Kinshasa market.
-This is a form of renewable energy for 3 reasons:

-In 2015, a new structure, Mushiete & co, was set up to house the entire Ibi Village domain (about 9,000 ha) and the trees already planted.
+At that time a new structure, Mushiete & co, was set up to house the entire Ibi Village domain (about 9,000 ha) and the trees already planted.
 The partners of Mushiete & co are Olivier, Thierry and Pascale Mushiete, as well as those who have supported the project financially since its creation and who have agreed to convert their financing into shares.

 Mushiete & cie then entrusted the management of Ibi Village to the NGO Gi-Agro under the supervision of Professor Jean Lejoly, who has been actively involved in the implementation and promotion of the concept since its launch.